toptal/chewy/README.md

 5. Push to the branch (`git push origin my-new-feature`)
 6. Create new Pull Request

-Use the following Rake tasks to control the Elasticsearch cluster while developing.
+Use the following Rake tasks to control the Elasticsearch cluster while developing, if you prefer native Elasticsearch installation over the dockerized one:

 ```bash
 rake elasticsearch:start # start Elasticsearch cluster on 9250 port for tests